Ayanava2000/Sales-Analysis-of-a-Convenience-Store/README.md

-# Sales Analysis of a Convenient Store
+# Sales Analysis of a Convenience Store

 The goal was to analyze the sales of a set of products in a convenient store located in the US using 1 year of daily sales data from September 2024 to August 2025.